realadammatthew/humbleberger/README.md

 # Humbleberger Ministries Website

-This is the official website for [Humbleberger Ministries](https://humbleberger.org), a gospel-centered mission focused on Jewish evangelism and discipleship.
+This is the official website for [Humbleberger Ministries](https://humbleberger.org), a gospel-centered mission focused on Jewish outreach and discipleship.

 ## 🛠️ Tech Stack